EdAlegrid/array-gpio/README.md

 `output method`

-This is the conventional way of setting the ouput state to *high* or *low* state condition.
+The conventional way of setting an output state to *high* or *low* level condition.

 **bit** - control bit value.